tarwn/lessthandot-hugo/blogs/content/posts/2014-04-03-continuous-javascript-testing-with-karma.md

   </p>
 </div>

-I was getting errors about missing timestamps when Squire loads some of the dependencies, but the files are found so I&#8217;m not sure why they are occurring (and they don&#8217;t happen on one of my other projects).
-I found a similar [issue][14] and [stackoverflow][15] question, so I&#8217;m not the only one with this particular issue.
+I was getting errors about missing timestamps when Squire loads some of the dependencies, but the files are found so I'm not sure why they are occurring (and they don't happen on one of my other projects).
+I found a similar [issue][14] and [stackoverflow][15] question, so I'm not the only one with this particular issue.

 `node .\node_modules\karma\bin\karma start karma.conf.js --single-run`